 The Journal of Substance Abuse Treatment recently revealed that women have a higher chance of feeling shame and depression for attending addiction treatment than their male counterparts.
 Men tend toward detachment, instead.
 These are key differences in how men and women accept treatment, making it even more important for women to attend specialized women’s alcohol rehab.

-If women go through rehab without gaining important trauma treatment specifically for their needs, they’re more likely to relapse.
+If women go through residential and inpatient treatment without gaining important trauma treatment specifically for their needs, they’re more likely to relapse.
 Healing of underlying trauma is critical.
-For this to happen, it’s crucial for women to feel comfortable, safe and secure in treatment.
-Often, some separation from men in treatment is the only way true, deep healing takes place.
+For this to happen, it’s crucial for women to feel comfortable, safe, and secure in treatment.
+For many women, living in a gender-specific environment helps them feel more comfortable.

 Why Women’s Alcohol Rehab Works

 Women’s alcohol rehab programs address key differences for female clients, providing them with appropriate care.
 This care includes therapies for trauma, depression, shame, and low self-esteem.
 At Crestview Recovery, we design programs according to how women communicate.
 Women typically need more affirmation and interpersonal support than men.

 Women in group therapy with female peers form tight bonds.
 These relationships fulfill deep needs for acceptance and friendship in treatment.
 Women more readily share stories and speak about their issues around other women.
 Additionally, women also respond well to a sense of community, openness, acceptance, teaching, and leading in treatment.